Expensify/App/contributingGuides/REVIEWER_CHECKLIST.md

     - [ ] Any internal methods bound to `this` are necessary to be bound (i.e. avoid `this.submit = this.submit.bind(this);` if `this.submit` is never passed to a component event handler like `onClick`)
     - [ ] All JSX used for rendering exists in the render method
     - [ ] The component has the minimum amount of code necessary for its purpose, and it is broken down into smaller components in order to separate concerns and functions
+- [ ] If any new file was added I verified that:
+    - [ ] The file has a description of what it does and/or why is needed at the top of the file if the code is not self explanatory
 - [ ] If a new CSS style is added I verified that:
     - [ ] A similar style doesn't already exist
     - [ ] The style can't be created with an existing [StyleUtils](https://github.com/Expensify/App/blob/main/src/styles/StyleUtils.js) function (i.e. `StyleUtils.getBackgroundAndBorderStyle(themeColors.componentBG`)